Jacob deGrom: 2017

 Eligible for salary arbitration for the first time, deGrom and the Mets avoided an arbitration hearing by agreeing to a salary of $4.05 million for the 2017 season.

-On June 18, 2017, deGrom hit his first career home run at Citi Field against Joe Ross of the Washington Nationals. deGrom was named NL Player of the Week for the week of June 12–18 after hitting his first home run, posting a 0.53 earned run average, allowing eight hits, striking out 12 and walking six in 17 innings over two starts.
-DeGrom recorded wins in eight consecutive starts from June 12 until July 24, tying a franchise record previously set by Seaver, David Cone and Bobby Jones.
-DeGrom had the first stolen base of his career on August 4 off of Yu Darvish and Yasmani Grandal of the Dodgers.
+On June 18, 2017, deGrom hit his first major league home run at Citi Field against Joe Ross of the Washington Nationals.
+DeGrom was named NL Player of the Week for the week of June 12–18 after hitting his first home run, posting a 0.53 ERA, allowing eight hits, striking out 12 and walking six in 17 innings over two starts.
+He recorded wins in eight consecutive starts from June 12 until July 24, tying a franchise record previously set by Seaver, David Cone and Bobby Jones.
+DeGrom had the first stolen base of his career on August 4 off of Yu Darvish and Yasmani Grandal of the Los Angeles Dodgers.
 He became the first Mets pitcher to steal a base since Óliver Pérez in 2008.

-Of the seven potential starting pitchers who began the season with the Mets, deGrom was the only one who finished the 2017 season without spending any time on the disabled list. deGrom finished the 2017 season with a record of 15-10 and a 3.53 earned run average.
-DeGrom finished eighth in voting for the 2017 NL Cy Young Award.
+Of the seven potential starting pitchers who began the season with the Mets, deGrom was the only one who finished the 2017 season without spending any time on the disabled list.
+DeGrom finished the season with a record of 15–10 and a 3.53 ERA.
+He finished eighth in voting for the 2017 NL Cy Young Award.

 2018

 DeGrom and the Mets agreed on a $7.4 million salary for the 2018 season.
-On May 6, the Mets placed deGrom on the 10 day disabled list, retroactive to May 3, with a hyperextended pitching elbow.
+On May 6, the Mets placed deGrom on the 10-day disabled list, retroactive to May 3, with a hyperextended pitching elbow.
 DeGrom had suffered the minor injury while batting during his May 2 start against the Braves.
-Owning a 1.68 earned run average that led the major leagues, deGrom was named to the 2018 Major League Baseball All-Star Game.
+Owning a 1.68 ERA that led the major leagues, deGrom was named to the 2018 MLB All-Star Game.

-During the All-Star Break, Brodie Van Wagenen, deGrom's sports agent, called for the Mets to engage in contract extension talks, or to "seriously consider trade opportunities now".
+During the All-Star break, Brodie Van Wagenen, deGrom's sports agent, called for the Mets to engage in contract extension talks, or to "seriously consider trade opportunities now".
 On September 3, deGrom tied a major league record with his 25th straight start allowing three or fewer runs.
-DeGrom recorded his 1,000th career strikeout in his final start of the season on September 26 at Citi Field.
+He recorded his 1,000th career strikeout in his final start of the season on September 26 at Citi Field.

-DeGrom finished the season 10–9 with a 1.70 earned run average, which led the majors and was the third-lowest of any pitcher with 30 starts in a season since the pitching mound was lowered following the 1968 season.
-For the 2018 season he led the majors in lowest home runs per nine innings (0.41).
+DeGrom finished the season 10–9 with a 1.70 ERA, which led the majors and was the third-lowest of any pitcher with 30 starts in a season since the pitching mound was lowered following the 1968 season.
+For the 2018 season, he led the majors in lowest home runs per nine innings (0.41).
 On November 14, deGrom was announced as the National League Cy Young Award winner; he received all but one first place vote.
 His 10 wins were the fewest in history by a Cy Young Award-winning starting pitcher.
 DeGrom finished fifth in the National League Most Valuable Player voting and was the only player other than award winner Christian Yelich to receive a first place vote.